How to Take Stunning Portraits of Your Pets (Even With Your Phone)

-Let your pet play for a few minutes while you get everything ready, then call out or whistle to get his attention.
+Let your pet play for a few minutes while you get everything ready, then call out or whistle to get their attention.
 With this tactic, you will only have a few seconds to capture a portrait, but with practice, you will be able to get the perfect shots.
-This technique will also allow you to capture your pet in his natural environment.
+This technique will also allow you to capture your pet in their natural environment.

 Holding a treat up high can also entice your dog to sit still long enough for a great photo.

 Get on their level